 I admittedly have this automatic mindset whenever I meet someone who said they sold their company to one of the tech giants.
 Even if they are still living in a one bedroom apartment with their wife years after the sale, I just think they are being frugal.

 By also believing everybody makes 10X more than the value of their car based on my 1/10th rule for car buying I’m able to keep motivation high to work harder since even a Toyota Corolla driver is clearing $200,000 a year nowadays.
 The goal is to give into the illusion of wealth in order to eradicate self-entitlement.

 Given we have a culture of stealth wealth in San Francisco where you can’t tell a rich person from a poor graduate student, the possibility is real that your unassuming neighbor is rolling in the benjies.

 You’d think as a 30-something year old, he’d just be kicking back on his own private island somewhere blogging right?
 Not so at all.
 But before we go through this fella’s example, let’s go through one of my favorite business assumptions first.

-In 2010 I asked everyone in a post entitled, “The Comfortable Lifestyle Business Or The Big Payout“:
+In 2010 I asked everyone if they wanted to go for mega startup riches or kick it down a notch with a lifestyle business.
+You can read the post and all the feedback here, “The Comfortable Lifestyle Business Or The Big Payout“:

 Would you rather make $15-000-$30,000 a month and “work” only 2-4 hours a day?
 Or, would you rather make minimum wage working 12-14 hours a day for two years with a 25% chance of selling your business for $100 million dollars and netting yourself a cool $25 million?
 If you don’t, all you are left with are your experiences.